4xl-in/zing/about/index.md

 At Zing.info,
-our mission is simple: to provide you with the ultimate destination for finding the best deals on Amazon.
+our mission is simple: to provide you with the ultimate destination for finding the best deals on the internet.
 We understand the excitement of discovering fantastic products at incredible prices, and we're here to make your shopping experience even better.

-Our team of dedicated deal hunters scours Amazon's vast marketplace to handpick the most compelling offers across various categories.
+Our team of dedicated deal hunters scours internet's vast marketplace to handpick the most compelling offers across various categories.
 Whether you're looking for the latest tech gadgets, fashion accessories, home essentials, or anything in between, we've got you covered.